gonghaima/productList-react-hook/README.md

 - [x] pagination - dispatch an event onPageChange
 - [x] pagination - use fetched data from real api
 - [x] pagination - set up initial page
+- [ ] select - dispatch an action on change
 - [x] product list - use fetched data from real api
 - [ ] use & enable router to support absolute url of current page
 - [ ] use context/hook to manage global state